 Mississippi State University is committed to a healthy, safe environment for learning, living, and working.
-Students, faculty, staff, and guests are expected to comply with all federal, state, and local laws as well as University rules and regulations concerning alcoholic beverages and other drugs.
-Specifically, the University prohibits the unlawful sale, possession, consumption, use, or distribution of alcohol or drugs in or on University property or as part of any of its activities.
-MSU considers as drugs all substances deemed as drugs by the State of Mississippi.
-This includes, but is not limited to, unauthorized prescription drugs, marijuana, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers, inhalants, and associated paraphernalia.
+Students, faculty, staff, and guests are expected to comply with all federal, state, and local laws as well as university rules and regulations concerning alcohol and other drugs.

+Specifically, the university prohibits the unlawful sale, possession, consumption, use, or distribution of alcohol or drugs in or on university property or as part of any of its activities.
+This encompasses all controlled or unlawful substances under applicable federal and state laws, including but not limited to unauthorized prescription drugs, marijuana, cocaine, cocaine derivatives, heroin, amphetamines, barbiturates, LSD, PCP, tranquilizers, inhalants, and associated paraphernalia.